General Biology for Majors (BIOL 1A)

 College level chemistry (Chem 1A) is a prerequisite.
 Acceptable for credit: CSU, UC AA/AS area 1 CS area B2, B3 IGETC area 5B, 5C (C-ID BIO 190, 130S)

-We use the Campbell Biology textbook as the textbook and a lab manual that was written by myself (and available through Canvas).
+We use the Zero cost textbook available through open resources on our canvas shell or if you prefer the Campbell Biology textbook as the textbook.
+The lab manual that was written by myself is available through Canvas and we also use some simulations from Labster (also availagle through canvas).
 Most of the information is on the Canvas site for the class which you can access once you are enrolled in the class.
 Here is the syllabus that gives detailed information on course policies, assessments and assignments and the detailed information on chapters covered in lecture and lab

-For Fall 2021, our courses will be following a hybrid format – Lectures for each class will be 100% online and the Laboratory portion for each class a combination of on-line and face-to-face instruction.
+For FALL 2022, our courses will be following a hybrid format – Lectures for each class will be 100% online and the Laboratory portion for each class face-to-face instruction.

 Lecture: This portion of your course will be “self-paced” (also known as asynchronous) with set due dates for completing review of videos before the related lab experiment.
 Lectures will all online

-The plan is to have some students come on Mondays and some come on Weds for face to face lab in B201 while allowing social distancing .
-For the other time I have created pages with videos to help walk you through the lab and then posted the important material you need.
+Lab: Normally we would be in the lab 6 hours a week.
+For some labs there may also be online labs in case of missing an in person lab.
+I have created pages with videos to help walk you through the lab and then posted the important material you need.
 Also we will be using Labster simulations – accessible through Canvas site.

 Technology: You will need a computer and internet access.
 We do use simulations labs (Labster) in this class you will need audio/video capabilities for class interactions and presentations.